 Final Thoughts for Florence

 While I studied abroad in Italy, some of the biggest learning moments I experienced were outside the classroom.
-For the first time in my academic journey, I balanced an internship working 20 hours a week with a full course load.
-On top of that, I also maintained a social life, visited museums, and attended special…
+For the first time in my academic journey, I balanced an internship where I worked 20 hours a week with a full course load.
+On top of that, I also maintained a social life, visited museums, and…

 Listening Before Leading: ACRI, DC Presentation